The Origin, History, Social Significance, and Transformation of Japanese Enka Music

 Satoko Moriwaka Traditional Enka Japanese Singer Bb9435

 Enka, a genre often referred to as the heart and soul of Japanese music, has played a significant role in shaping Japan’s cultural and musical landscape.
 Emerging in the early 20th century, Enka has evolved through various socio-political changes, reflecting the sentiments and collective memory of the Japanese people.
-This paper delves into the origin, history, societal impact, and transformation of Enka music, supported by academic references and studies.
+This paper is about the origin, history, societal impact, and transformation of Enka music, supported by academic references and studies.

 Origin and Early Development

 Enka’s origins can be traced back to the late 19th and early 20th centuries, during Japan’s Meiji period.
 Initially, “enka” (演歌) was a term used to describe political songs (“en” meaning “performance” and “ka” meaning “song”) that were used to disseminate political messages and rally public sentiment against the government .
-These songs were a form of protest and expression of the common people’s frustrations and aspirations during a time of significant social and political upheaval.
+These songs were a form of protest and expression of the common people’s frustrations and aspirations during a time of major social and political upheaval.

 The genre began to take a more defined musical form in the Taishō and early Shōwa periods, incorporating elements of traditional Japanese music such as min’yō (folk music) and shima-uta (island songs), as well as influences from Western music, which was increasingly prevalent in Japan .